Naseband/ProcessLoopbackCapture/README.md

 Also fixes a few bugs and leaks.
 This version allows the AudioClient to be restarted at any point, including the same process.

 Uses [cameron314's readerwriterqueue](https://github.com/cameron314/readerwriterqueue) to transport samples from the main audio thread to the user callback via a helper thread.
-This allows the end-user callback to be non-time-critical.
+This allows the user callback to be non-time-critical at the cost of a delay between the actual audio output and the callback.
+This is usually the best option if you plan on storing audio data without worrying about audio glitches due to allocation or io operations.

-The usage of the queue can be disabled at run-time or compile-time, which results in the callback to be called from the audio thread directly.
+For applications where latency is a concern, the usage of the queue and intermediate buffer/thread can be disabled at run-time or compile-time which results in the callback to be called from the main audio thread directly.
-In this mode it is the user's responsibility to handle the audio data without blocking for longer than the device's buffer duration.
-Usually, it is around 10ms.
+In this mode it is your responsibility to handle the audio data without blocking for longer than the AudioClient's buffer duration.
+In loopback mode, the buffer duration seems to be unaffected by buffer size and always uses 10ms, but this may vary depending on the Windows Version used.

+To disable the use of the queue and intermediate buffer at run-time, use SetIntermediateBufferEnabled(false) before starting the capture.

-To disable the use of the queue completely (and remove the dependency on readerwriterqueue) define PROCESS_LOOPBACK_CAPTURE_NO_QUEUE before including ProcessLoopbackCapture.h, or as a preprocessor definition.
+To disable the use of the queue at compile-time (and remove the dependency on readerwriterqueue) define PROCESS_LOOPBACK_CAPTURE_NO_QUEUE as a preprocessor definition.
+This will also disable the SetIntermediateBufferEnabled function, because an intermediate buffer is not available.

 # Usage

 To start capturing an application, create an instance of the ProcessLoopbackCapture class and a callback that it can use.

-The ProcessLoopbackCapture class can be instantiated globally, locally or allocated and deleted dynamically.
+The ProcessLoopbackCapture class can be instantiated globally, locally or dynamically.

 ```
 #include <ProcessLoopbackCapture.h>